Check OAuth Integration Guide

 }'

-When this request is made, Check will send a callback request to a redirect URI specified by the Integration Partner.
+When this request is made, Check will send a callback request to a redirect URI specified by the Ecosystem Partner.
 The request that Check makes will contain an authorization code, which can be exchanged for an access token.

 Expectations for your Redirect URI

-GET "https://integration.partner.com/auth/check/callback?code={code}"
+GET "https://integration.partner.com/auth/check/callback?code={code}&company={company}&partner={partner}"

 Query Parameters: